How it works

 When you've received your permit you'll need to stick it on your green bin, underneath the handles.

-You must make sure you put your sticker in the right place on your bin.
-We'll only empty garden waste from green bins that display a valid garden waste permit underneath the handle on the body of the wheelie bin.
+You must make sure you put your permit in the right place on your bin.
+The permit will have your address on and we'll only empty garden waste from green bins that display a valid garden waste permit underneath the handle on the body of the wheelie bin.
+Details about how to do this will be sent with the permit.

 What you can put in your green bin

-You can continue to put food waste in your green bin without needing a permit.
 You must buy a permit if you plan to put garden waste in your green bin.

 If you put the wrong things in your green bin